DevOpsWithDheeraj/Python-Basics-to-Advanced/03_Data_Structures/10_Tree/README.md

 ### Definition:

-A binary tree where:
+A Binary Search Tree (BST) is a binary tree where:

-* Left subtree → values < root
+- Left subtree → values smaller than root
-* Right subtree → values > root
+- Right subtree → values greater than root

 ### Example: